 For your essay, please address the following question: How do you define a hero?
 In your response, use WWII as a starting point and base your essay in part on America’s involvement in WWII.
 But don’t stop in the past.
 Use specific examples from your own experiences that support your ideas.
 This is NOT a research paper.
 Your essay will be judged foremost for its originality, clarity of expression, and adherence to contest theme, as well as its historical accuracy, grammar, spelling, and punctuation.
 Museum staff will read and evaluate entries.

 Third place: $500

-Winning essays will be posted on The National WWII Museum’s website.
-The top 50 essayists will receive honorable mention on our web site.
+Winning essays will be posted on The National WWII Museum’s website, along with honorable mentions.

 Rules and Formatting Guidelines

 - Contest is open to all high school students in the United States, United States Territories, and military bases.